A very special “Scenario Sprint”

 That’s what the principal of a private school I worked with in Brazil said about his school’s strategic landscape.

-Of course he was right: all organizations face the prospect of an ever-changing operating terrain, and thus hard-to-predict fortunes.
-But private schools may be a special case — and those in the UAE especially so.
-That’s because over the next decade, the landscape you operate in will be reshaped by countless uncertainties, some specific to the UAE’s focus and vulnerabilities.
-To name just some of the big ones (and let’s not even mention another COVID-type disruption that could arise):
+Of course this made sense: all organizations face the prospect of an ever-changing operating terrain, and thus hard-to-predict fortunes.
+But I believe private schools may be a special case — and those in the UAE especially so.
+That’s because over the next few years, the landscape you operate in will be shaped by the way countless uncertainties turn out, some specific to the UAE’s focus… and vulnerabilities.
+To name just some of the big ones (and let’s not even mention another Covid-type disruption that could arise):

 … and perhaps above all the others: